skmonjur/Seerah/index.md

       </div>

 <div class="content">
-<p>Anything good in this small piece of work is from Allah and all the mistakes are from myself due to the whispers of shaytan.
+<p>Anything good in this small and insignificant piece of work is from Allah and all the mistakes are from myself due to the whispers of shaytan.
 May Allah frogive me, my family and all my beloved brothers and their families and make us all among the neighbours of Prophet Muhammad peace and blessings be upon him.</p>
 </div>
    </body>
 </html>